Skip to main content

 • Any way to get to any of the above (ex. if a website links to Facebook, which links to YouTube, then it counts as having YouTube links)

 If your webpage allows access to any of the above items (be sure to check in the menu of the website as well), then you will need to either remove those items from that page or find a way to hide them.
-If you are using SnapPages for your website builder, you can add ?embed=1 at the end of the link to hide the navigation menu that might allow access to certain items (such as Giving).
+If you are using SnapPages for your website builder, the app will automatically hide the navigation menu that might allow access to certain items (such as Giving).

 Create the tab

-In your Dashboard, head to Mobile app, then click Manage tabs.
+In your Dashboard, head to the Mobile app and click Manage tabs.
 From here, click Add Tab.
-Scroll until you see the Browser Tab and then give it a title and an icon.
-From here it will be in your inactive tabs, so drag it up into active, and then publish!
+Scroll until you see the Browser Tab and give it a title and an icon.
+It will be in your inactive tabs, so drag it up into active and then publish!
 Lastly, you can click into the tab and set the URL that you want the browser tab to open.

 Keep it up-to-date

-Any time you would like to update content on your browser tab, all you need to do is edit that web page!
-Please note that you will need to make sure any new content you add in will also need to comply with app store policies, so you will want to continue avoiding the items listed in Step 2, just to makes sure your app continues functioning as usual.
+Any time you want to update content on your browser tab, you only need to edit that web page!
+Please note that you will need to make sure any new content you add in will also need to comply with app store policies, so you will want to continue avoiding the items listed in Step 2 to ensure your app continues functioning as usual.

 Did this answer your question?